Creamy Buffalo Chicken

 Scatter blue cheese green onions and maybe an extra splash of buffalo sauce if you want more kick.

 A bowl of creamy pasta with orange sauce, garnished with green onions and parmesan cheese.
-Pin it
+Save

 A bowl of creamy pasta with orange sauce, garnished with green onions and parmesan cheese. | lilicooks.com